-A. Scenario Planning: The Modeling Working Group will explore best practices for incorporating scenario planning into MPO practice, especially with respect to the expected transformation of travel behavior including changes in VMT growth and penetration of connected and automated vehicles in the fleet mix.
+- A. Scenario Planning: The Modeling Working Group will explore best practices for incorporating scenario planning into MPO practice, especially with respect to the trends in travel behavior, VMT, and connected and automated vehicles. - B. The Modeling Working Group will explore the practice of looking back at old MPO forecasts as part of the calibration of existing models with new data.

-- B. The Modeling Working Group will explore the practice of looking back at old MPO forecasts as part of the calibration of existing models with new data. - 4.
-Collaboration with Other Working Groups - A. The Modeling Working Group will collaborate with NYSDOT, the Climate Change Working Group, the Freight Working Group, and the Transportation Systems Management and Operations Working Group in estimating and forecasting transportation GHG emissions for LRTP and TIP performance measures.
-The Modeling Working Group will explore emerging trends and data sources. - i.
-Using NPMRDS data to understand operations and management strategies, including Intelligent Transportation Systems deployment, implementation, and traffic signalization, will be explored in coordination with the Transportation Systems Management and Operations Working Group. - ii.
-Coordinate with the Freight Working Group on issues such as electrification of railroads and open rail corridors for renewable energy transmission, potential diversion of truck shipments to rail, emerging opportunities for application of freight data, freight modeling, and shifts between freight modes. - B. The AVAIL Team is developing transit and freight modules within the NPMRDS web tool.
-The Modeling Working Group will collaborate with the Transit Working Group, the Freight Working Group, and the AVAIL Team to coordinate development of these modules. - 5.
-Webpage - A. The Working Group will maintain a webpage on the NYSAMPO website to share modeling practice presentations. - 6.
-Training - A. The Working Group will identify training needs and opportunities in modeling and air quality and explore opportunities for the staff support consultant to provide training and tools through trainings at in-person meetings (if possible) and web meetings, a clearinghouse on the website, and other means. - i.
-Pursue training on the NPMRDS tool with the AVAIL team.
-Training would address basic through advanced tool functionality and MPO planning applications. - B. The Modeling Working Group will discuss the possibility of group and/or individual training opportunities through the FHWA Resource Training Center.
+4. Collaboration with Other Working Groups

+A. The Modeling Working Group will collaborate with NYSDOT, the Climate Change Working Group, the Freight Working Group, and the Transportation Systems Management and Operations Working Group in estimating and forecasting transportation GHG emissions for LRTP and TIP performance measures.
+The Modeling Working Group will explore emerging trends and data sources.

+- i.
+Explore using NPMRDS data to understand operations and management strategies, including Intelligent Transportation Systems deployment, implementation, and traffic signalization, in coordination with the Transportation Systems Management and Operations Working Group. - ii.
+Coordinate with the Freight Working Group on issues such as electrification of railroads and open rail corridors for renewable energy transmission, potential diversion of truck shipments to rail, emerging opportunities for application of freight data, freight modeling, impacts of e-commerce and increased deliveries, and shifts between freight modes. - B. The AVAIL Team is developing transit and freight modules within the NPMRDS web tool.
+The Modeling Working Group will collaborate with the Transit Working Group, the Freight Working Group, and the AVAIL Team to coordinate development of these modules.

+5. Webpage

+A. The Working Group will maintain a webpage on the NYSAMPO website to share modeling practice presentations.

+6. Training

+- A. The Working Group will identify training needs and opportunities in modeling and explore opportunities for training and tools at in-person meetings (if possible), virtual meetings, a clearinghouse on the website, and other means. - Pursue additional training on the NPMRDS tool with the AVAIL team.
+Training would address basic through advanced tool functionality and MPO planning applications. - ii.
+Identify available opportunities for licenses for MPO staff and/or software training and pursue those where there is an interest. - B. The Modeling Working Group will discuss the possibility of group and/or individual training opportunities through the FHWA Resource Training Center.
 This will include an annual review of the Resource Center's Call for Services.

-- NPMRDS Web Tools: This platform was created to process and visualize the NPMRDS data for New York State Department of Transportation (NYSDOT) and the MPOs in New York State (registration is required to access the platform).
+NPMRDS Web Tools: This platform was created to process and visualize the NPMRDS data for New York State Department of Transportation (NYSDOT) and the MPOs in New York State (registration is required to access the platform).
 The software modules contained within are useful in understanding congestion and reliability, and include auxiliary modules for analysis of traffic counts, incidents (i.e., accidents, construction), and transit trips per road segment.
-The data is maintained by AVAIL and updated monthly with 2021 data available at the time of publication of this document. - Data Axle (formerly InfoGroup) Business Points Data: Business locations in New York State with various company specific attributes in ESRI Geodatabase format.
-The data is proprietary and NYSDOT purchases it and makes it available to the MPOs.
+The data is maintained by AVAIL and updated monthly.